iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Note: path "/authManagement" is hardcoded in feathers-authentication-management client, so we can't use feathers's proposed "/auth-managaement" or any other path.

+Modify auth-management code to load feathers-authentication-management (note that its loading is done in app.ts, not in services/services.ts, see full code on Github).

 ## END